zeebe-io/enhancements/ZEP008-hot-backup.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+### Definitions

-Backup is stored in a remote storage accessible to all brokers.
-In theory, backup storage could be any remote storage such as a remote file system, cloud storages like Google Cloud Storage or S3 buckets.
+**Backup Store**: A backup store is a remote storage in which backup is stored.
+A backup storage is shared among all brokers and must be accessible to all brokers.
+In theory, backup store could be any remote storage such as a remote file system, cloud storage like Google Cloud Storage or S3 buckets.
 What types of remote storage are supported will be left to the implementation.
 For this document, we just assume any one of the remote storage type is available.

-A backup of a Zeebe cluster consists of backup of each partition.
-A partition's backup consists of a snapshot and the compacted log stream.
-A backup is identified by a `backupId`. `backupId` is a unique integer to identify a backup.
-To restore from a backup, all partitions must restore from the same `backupId`.
-There will be only one backup for a partition in a Zeebe backup.
-That means, even if it is a replicated cluster, we only keep one replica of a backup per partition.
-All replicas of a partition must restore from this single backup.
+**Backup Coordinator**: A backup coordinator accepts and responds to client requests to take and manage backups.
+Backup coordinator will be a node in the Zeebe cluster.

+**Backup Id** : A unique integer to identify a backup.

+**Zeebe Backup**: Zeebe backup identified by backup id `X` consists of backup `X` of all partitions.

+**Backup of a partition**: A partition's backup consists of a snapshot and the compacted log stream.

 ### API

 This section describes how a user can take and manage backups.
-The minimum api we need to allow a user to take backups are:
+The API will be exposed in the Backup Coordinator.
+The minimum api we need for backup management are:
-* Trigger backup
+* Take backup
 * Monitor backup
 * Delete backup

-#### Trigger Backup <backupId>
+#### Take Backup <backupId>

-A user can trigger a backup by sending a `TriggerBackup` request to the coordinator.
+A user can trigger a backup by sending a `Take Backup` request to the coordinator.
-The users must also provide a backupId.
+The users must also provide a `backupId`.
 A `backupId` is a unique integer that identifies a backup.
 `backupId` is ordered.
 That means, a backup must have an id that is greater than all previous backups.
 If two backups are triggered with the same backup id, only one backup will be taken.